y0usefalsaadany/laraBackup/README.md

 # using
-Now Put this middleware on the route you want to calculate the number of views for.
+Now Put this middleware on the routes.

 ```
 ->middleware('DbBackup');